syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 ### Filter by Value

 You can perform filtering by using number, string and date.
-The filtered rows are only visible in the Spreadsheet all the other rows within the filtered range were hidden.
+The filtered rows are only visible in the Spreadsheet.
+All the other rows within the filtered range were hidden.

 You can do this by one of the following ways,